-When Ninja challenged Twitch to a fight in Salty Springs.
+That moment when Ninja challenged Twitch to a fight in Salty Springs

 Former Twitch streamer, Ninja, has been throwing some major shade at his old streaming platform, Amazon-owned, Twitch.
 The bad blood stemmed from a recent dispute about *cough* adult content.